 What is an LPN?

-Licensed Practical Nurses have a number of duties that they perform in the Stearns KY health care facilities where they are employed.
-As their titles indicate, they are required to be licensed in all states, including Kentucky.
-Although they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves generally work under the supervision of either an RN or a doctor.
-The healthcare facilities where they work are numerous and assorted, for instance hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients requiring medical care is their domain.
-Every state not only oversees their licensing, but also what functions an LPN can and can’t perform.
-So based on the state, their daily work activities may include:
+Licensed Practical Nurses have many functions that they accomplish in the Somerset KY health care facilities where they work.
+As their titles imply, they are required to be licensed in all states, including Kentucky.
+While they may be accountable for overseeing Certified Nursing Assistants (CNA), they themselves usually work under the oversight of either an RN or a doctor.
+The healthcare facilities where they work are numerous and varied, for example hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can encounter patients in need of medical assistance is their dominion.
+Every state not only regulates their licensing, but also what work activities an LPN can and can’t perform.
+So depending on the state, their daily job activities might include:

 - Initiating IV drips

 - Getting blood or urine samples